 The good news is yes!
-There is growing evidence that returns from well-managed ethical investment are, on average, at least as high as from conventional investing.
+There is growing evidence that returns from well-managed ethical investments are, on average, at least as high as from conventional investing.

 There are many reasons why companies that do good also do well financially.
 For example:

 - Companies that are well-managed in terms of strong environmental performance, good social policies and good governance also do well financially.
 For example, companies that behave ethically avoid fines for environmental damage, they have a better reputation (which is important for their brand value and customer loyalty) and have productive employees.

 - Companies with strong social, environmental and governance standards often have lower risks.
 There have been a string of companies that have behaved badly and suffered financially as a result - Facebook, VW, BP, Enron, Solid Energy (Pike River mine).

 - Companies in unsustainable sectors typically risk market declines and stranded assets.
 The performance of coal companies over the past decade is an example.
 More than half the coal mines in the US have shut down and the biggest coal company went into bankruptcy.
 By contrast, clean tech and sustainability sectors are growing rapidly.